 Benches and other seating areas close to wider walkways designed to be accessible for wheelchairs ensure caregivers can rest comfortably.
 Shaded areas over benches and seating areas can encourage caregivers and supervisory staff to keep an eye on children.
 Keeping benches and areas close to wider and wheelchair-accessible paths guarantees supervisors and caregivers can assist children who need a little extra help.

 Gender- and age-appropriate play equipment can ensure everyone feels included.
-When children aren’t excluded because of their age or gender, it becomes easier for them to play together as a group, which allows them to get to get to know each other and can help reduce bullying based on perceived differences.
+When children aren’t excluded because of their age or gender, it becomes easier for them to play together as a group, which allows them to get to know each other and can help reduce bullying based on perceived differences.

 Playground equipment designed to encourage peaceful and nonaggressive play is an important part of good playground design.
 ‘Round The Bend platforms from Playworld, for example, are uneven platforms designed to encourage children to run around and work on their balance, but they don’t encourage wargames or games based on aggression.